Standedge Tunnel and Visitor Centre (9 miles)

 Halton Miniature Railway

-Known throughout the world to all enthusiasts, this railway system is staffed by volunteers.
-It has a track gauge of 7 and a quarter inches, and operates a passenger service in the Town Park.
+Known throughout the world to all enthusiasts, this track has a gauge of 7 and a quarter inches, and operates a passenger service in the Town Park.

 Crich Tramway Village (46 miles)